-Kanban puts a limit on the workflow in a process by simply setting a limit on the number of cards that can be stacked in a single column.
-If a wooden board is used on which notes are attached for each task, the column cannot be infinitely high.
-Also, the whole team should know how many cards (tasks) there should be maximum in one column.
+Kanban puts a limit on the workflow by simply restricting the number of cards that can be stacked in a single column.
+If a wooden board on which notes are attached for each task is used, the column cannot be infinitely high.
+Also, the whole team should know how many cards (tasks) are allowed in one column.

-If Kanban Board software is used, the software itself may limit that no more cards can be added than allowed.
+If Kanban Board software is used, the software itself may limit the number of cards.

 The teams decide for themselves how many cards (tasks) are in the columns, based on the amount of work that can be done.

 The teams decide whether to use the Kanban method of work.
-It will be a mistake if such a decision and order are descended by senior management, especially if there is no in-depth idea of the day-to-day work of the teams, their processes, needs, problems, competence, weaknesses, and strengths.
+It will be a mistake if such a decision is made by senior management, especially if there is no in-depth knowledge of the day-to-day work of the teams, their processes, needs, problems, competence, weaknesses, and strengths.

 The same goes for using Scrum.
-Teams discuss options, what, how, and most of all, why use it.
-It will be useful to experiment and go through different ways of working and decide which one is best.
-Sometimes a method of work will no longer be helpful, and decisions can be made to change it.
+Teams discuss how and most of all, why to use it.
+It will be practical to experiment and go through different ways of working in order to decide which one is best.
+Sometimes a working method will no longer be helpful, and decisions can be made to change it.

-In Scrum, Agile, and all other possible working conditions and methodologies, this idea must be borne in mind.
+In Scrum, Agile, and all other work methods, this idea must be kept in mind.

-When a card is completely finished, it must be removed from the dashboard and a new one added in its place.
+When a card is completely finished, it must be removed from the dashboard and if necessary a new one added in its place.